LuuuXG/Brain-Imaging-Transcriptomics-Scripts/README.md

 This is a script for imaging transcriptomics analysis using Allen Human Brain Atlas (AHBA).
 The script is used in `R` and some `python` scripts are called via the `reticulate` package.

+The codes were tested on Windows 10 system with `R` 4.4.1 and `python` 3.9.7.

 ## Download

 The preprocessed data (brain atlas, RNA-seq data etc.) can be downloaded from [here](https://drive.google.com/file/d/1HmgRQwb_udEsU32j-6DthM5YJzrouFTp/view?usp=sharing).
 Users should put the `data` folder in the root path of this script.